nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/intake-and-create.md

 >
 >To learn more about the different types of objects in Workfront used for organizing marketing campaign work and how it's mapped to a Marketo Engage program, check out the [Marketo and Workfront Overview](/help/blueprints/b2b/campaign-supply-chain/overview.md){target="_blank"}.

-## Prepare Your Campaign Development Process for Automation {#prepare-your-campaign-development-process-for-automation}
+## Prepare your campaign development process for automation {#prepare-your-campaign-development-process-for-automation}

 Behind every great workflow automation is a defined process that ensures teams and stakeholders are getting the most value from the automation.

 **What types of marketing requests will you receive?**

 Think about what types of marketing tactics you'll run such as emails, nurture, first party webinars, and events.
-Do you also run 3rd Party Webinars or Display Ads?
+Do you also run 3rd-party Webinars or Display Ads?
 Each of these requests should be considered as they may need specific input fields in the request form and will map to different program templates in Marketo Engage that will be cloned.

 You'll also want to understand if you're running campaigns in multiple regions.
 If this is the case, you'll want to account for one Project in Workfront creating multiple programs in Marketo Engage, with each program representing different language support.